UK overtakes Italy with Europe's highest official coronavirus death toll

 Italy and Spain, the next worst-hit European countries, have smaller populations than Britain, further complicating comparisons.
 "Putting a graph out with the United States at the top and UK second is not helpful, but once you start to break it down by looking at the population we should be seriously asking questions about what's different," said Carl Heneghan, professor of evidence-based medicine at Oxford University.

 "Why are six countries disproportionately affected?"
 Heneghan added, referring to a list dominated by Europe.
-The daily cumulative death toll published by Britain's government, which unlike the ONS figures records deaths only for confirmed coronavirus cases, rose on Tuesday to 29,427 - exceeding Italy's own daily toll for the first time.
+The daily cumulative death toll published by Britain's government, which records deaths only for confirmed coronavirus cases, rose on Tuesday to 29,427 - exceeding Italy's own daily toll for the first time.

 Ministers dislike comparisons of the headline death toll, saying that excess mortality - the number of deaths from all causes that exceed the average for the time of year - is more meaningful because it is internationally comparable.
 EXCESS DEATH